January 1996 United States blizzard: New Jersey

 The state of New Jersey recorded its second-largest snowstorm at Edison, where 32 in fell (the greatest single storm record being 34 in at Cape May in the Great Blizzard of 1899).
 Elizabeth, New Jersey, also reported 32 in of snow.
 Newark, the state's largest city, received a record-setting 27.8 in, while Trenton, the capital, received 24.6 in.
 All roads in the state were closed, including the entire length of the New Jersey Turnpike for the first time in that road's history.
 Over two-thirds of the state was buried under 2 ft of snow, making this storm the state's most paralyzing snowstorm of the 20th century.
 Places such as Roselle and Linden received around 30 in.
 New Jersey was, along with other states, put into a state of emergency.

-"Two feet of snow was blasted into Greater Trenton by 50 mph winds that created giant drifts, paralyzing the region and the rest of the Northeast for a week, One writer called it the most “sadistic” storm of our century.
+"Two feet of snow was blasted into Greater Trenton by 50 mph winds that created giant drifts, paralyzing the region and the rest of the Northeast for a week, One writer called it the most "sadistic" storm of our century.

 The Blizzard of '96 stranded hundreds of people at Trenton's train station; left thousands without electricity and heat for days; closed most schools and government offices for a week; cut off an estimated US$1 billion in Jersey commerce; forced the National Guard into service rescuing state troopers from snowbound police cruisers; and created strife between officials and residents demanding the plowing of their little streets.
 In the second week of January 1996, it can be said, many locales across the region looked like they did in the old pictures taken of them during the infamous Blizzard of '88: Houses drifted under; snowed-in main streets that looked like ghost towns; no cars or people on the streets."

-New York City
+New York

 Blizzard of 1996 snowdrifts, Yonkers, New York.

 New York City's Central Park officially recorded 20.2 in for its fourth-largest single snowfall (records going back to 1869), but many locations in the other boroughs and suburbs recorded over 30 in of snow.
 Schools in New York City's boroughs closed because of snow for the first time since the Blizzard of 1978, 18 years earlier.
 While most suburban districts in the area close for snow several times each winter, in the city itself they rarely do because of relatively easy access to underground subways whose ability to run is not appreciably affected by snowstorms of moderate to large accumulation; however, in this snowstorm, the transit network was significantly disrupted.
 Buses were unable to run, and subway service was limited.
 Lines that ran in open cut and surface routes were shut down for two days.